astronomer/astronomer-cosmos/docs/dbt/connections-profiles.rst

 Each profile mapping class typically gets defined with the following attributes:

 * ``airflow_connection_type``: the Airflow connection type that this profile mapping is for.
 * ``required_fields``: a list of required fields for the profile.
-This refers to the field as it is in dbt.
+This refers to the field name as it is in the dbt profile.
 * ``secret_fields``: a list of fields that are secret.
 These fields will be passed to dbt as environment variables.
 * ``airflow_param_mapping``: a dictionary that maps the Airflow connection fields to the dbt profile fields.
 The keys are the Airflow connection fields and the values are the dbt profile fields.